Rush University Perfusion Program, Master of Science in Cardiovascular Perfusion

 Motor

-• Possess psychomotor skills necessary to provide or assist in holistic cardiovascular perfusion care and perform or assist with procedures and treatments
+- Possess psychomotor skills necessary to provide or assist in holistic cardiovascular perfusion care and perform or assist with procedures and treatments Possess psychomotor skills necessary to provide or assist in holistic cardiovascular perfusion care and perform or assist with procedures and treatments

-• Practice in a safe manner and appropriately provide cardiovascular perfusion care and assessment in emergencies and life support procedures, and perform universal precautions against contamination
+- Practice in a safe manner and appropriately provide cardiovascular perfusion care and assessment in emergencies and life support procedures, and perform universal precautions against contamination Practice in a safe manner and appropriately provide cardiovascular perfusion care and assessment in emergencies and life support procedures, and perform universal precautions against contamination

 Communication

-• Accurately elicit information, including a medical history and other information, to adequately and effectively evaluate a population’s, client’s or patient’s condition
+- Accurately elicit information, including a medical history and other information, to adequately and effectively evaluate a population’s, client’s or patient’s condition Accurately elicit information, including a medical history and other information, to adequately and effectively evaluate a population’s, client’s or patient’s condition

 Intellectual Ability

-• Measure, calculate, reason, analyze and synthesize data related to diagnosis and treatment of patients and populations
+- Measure, calculate, reason, analyze and synthesize data related to diagnosis and treatment of patients and populations Measure, calculate, reason, analyze and synthesize data related to diagnosis and treatment of patients and populations

-• Exercise proper judgment and complete responsibilities in a timely and accurate manner according to the cardiovascular perfusion role
+- Exercise proper judgment and complete responsibilities in a timely and accurate manner according to the cardiovascular perfusion role Exercise proper judgment and complete responsibilities in a timely and accurate manner according to the cardiovascular perfusion role

 Behavioral